tdfranklin/portfolio-kami/_portfolio/blocchat.md

 ## Conclusion

 In conclusion, while there were certainly challenges along the way and quite a few things that were frustrating - in the end I learned so much.
 I now feel much more confident about Angular, I have a strong understand of Firebase (and Angularfire), and also got a lot of practice with UI design using Bootstrap.
-The application isn't perfect, but the knowledge I gained when creating it will carry forward to my next project and I will be a much stronger developer because of it.
+The application isn't perfect, but the knowledge I gained when creating it will carry forward to my next project and I am much stronger developer because of it.